 Promote the study of all fields of religious history

 Publish the Journal of Religious History

-The 2013 theme is 'Mobilities and Mobilisations in History'.
-Find out more here.
+The conference theme is "Religion and Conflict".
+Find out more at http://therha.com.au/

 The Journal of Religious History has moved to an online submissions system.
 Manuscripts should now be submitted online at http://mc.manuscriptcentral.com/jorh.
 Authors must supply an email address, as all correspondence will be by email.
 Enquiries should be directed to the Editorial Assistant, Mrs Anna Haunton, at email@example.com.

 Highlights from 2013

 The articles below were the most downloaded during 2013, click on the links to read for free:

 Evangelicals and the Oxford Movement Centenary